caspian-acres/caspianacres.ca/content/post/hiring-march-2018.md

 * Must not be afraid of maggots
 * Must not be afraid of shovel
 * Must be willing to work with many different farm animals
-* Understand that some of the animals on the farm are raised for meat
 * Reliable and able to work early morning shifts
 * Have a valid BC driver's license